One Glorious Night

 One Glorious Night is a 1924 American silent drama film directed by Scott R. Dunlap and starring Elaine Hammerstein, Alan Roscoe, and Phyllis Haver.

 Plot

 As described in a film magazine review, Mary Stevens jilts Kenneth McLane and marries Chester James, a wealthy clubman.
 His mother lives with them and governs them as she controls the finances.
 She forbids Mary to have any children.
 After leaving the house with Mary, Chester returns to his home and deserts Mary.
 Mary has a child, which is adopted by Kenneth who has become wealthy.
 Years later he finds Mary and marries her.

 Cast

+Preservation and status

+A complete copy of the film is located at the Cinematheque Royale du Belgique.